anoda9/Tamalpais/README.md

-An easy-to-learn keyboard layout that fixes Qwerty's main problems with only 9 key changes.
+An easy-to-learn keyboard layout that fixes Qwerty's biggest issues with only 9 key changes.
 7 of the 9 changed characters stay on the same finger.

 Read more here: https://anoda.substack.com/p/tamalpais-keyboard-layout